roosterMAP/rmKit-docs/docs/source/meshedit.rst

 the edge loop that contains the active edee.

 .. note::
-	* To use ``Target Weld`` bind it to a key in the addon Preferences in the ``Mesh`` context or click on the button in the rmKit - MeshEdit section in the 3D View tools panel.
+	* Bind in the addon Preferences in the ``Mesh`` context or access it in the rmKit-MeshEdit section of the tools panel.

 .. _thicken: